construction

 Let's start with the numbers that matter.
 [Fact] Excavating machine operators currently show an overall AI exposure of 26%, with a theoretical exposure of 45%.
 The observed exposure — meaning what AI is actually doing right now in the field — sits at just 8%.

 That theoretical-to-observed gap tells an important story.
-AI technology exists that could automate nearly half of the planning and precision aspects of excavation work.
+AI technology _exists_ that could automate nearly half of the planning and precision aspects of excavation work.
 But adoption on actual construction sites is still in its early stages.
+The labs are years ahead of the dirt.

 Operating the actual hydraulic excavators and backhoes?
 That's at just 18% automation.
 [Fact] And daily equipment safety inspections sit at 22%.
 The physical, hands-on nature of this work — reading soil conditions by feel, adjusting for unexpected underground obstacles, making split-second decisions when you hit a utility line — these are things AI simply cannot replicate yet.